 Australia's financial disclosure system is sufficiently poor that the most useful way to make sense of the political donations landscape is to map what we do not know.
 It is to map out how much 'dark money' is in the system which is not being adequately disclosed.
-This study has found that about 85% of the independently sourced income going in to the major parties is opaque to public scrutiny.
+This study has found that about 85% of the independently sourced income going into the major parties is opaque to public scrutiny.
 Nearly 60%, or about \$70m is entirely undisclosed.
-It has also found that disclosing donations to political parties is, in practice, entirely optional as sums as large as \$20 m can easily be hidden using donation splitting.
+It has also found that disclosing donations to political parties is largely optional as large sums can easily be hidden using donation splitting.